top of page

 • Food safety and quality testing support through MILS laboratories

-• Organizing local market linkage events
+• Organizing local market linkage and matchmaking events

-• Strengthening connections with humanitarian procurement pathways
+• Strengthening connections with institutional and humanitarian procurement pathways

 Key Partners